 God won’t let our faith fail.

 I know.
-That statement sounds almost counterintuitive, right?
+The statement sounds almost counterintuitive, right?
 Our Creator made us with free will and the ability to make our own decisions, so we have a choice whether or not to exercise our faith.
 We see this premise in the garden, when the serpent deceives Eve and she decides to believe his word over God’s.

 And yet, the more we get to know Him, the more we see Him saving us from the worst version of ourselves.
 We see Him chasing after the sheep who’s gone astray, leaving the ninety-nine in search of the one.